zetapii/Advanced-Computer-Architecture/Report.md

 }
 ```

 (b) We get the following data for the various matrix sizes by varying k.
-Note that N was varied till 512 only otherwise it will take too much time for benchmarking of an N^3 algorithm(Strassen Matrix Multiplication has large constant factor so it takes too much time for N=2^10).
+Note that N was varied till 512 only otherwise it will take too much time for benchmarking of an N^3 algorithm with very large constant factor(Strassen Matrix Multiplication has large constant factor so it takes too much time for N=2^10).

+Matrix size N*N

 Strassen Multiplication